 Another important component of both a homeowners insurance policy and renters insurance policy is personal liability coverage.
 The easiest way to think of this is if someone else gets hurt and the judge says you are at fault, that is personal liability.

 Most people wouldn’t intentionally hurt anyone else, so in many cases, any liability claim is derived from negligence or a simple oversight.
 Personal liability is not always limited to incidents which take place at the home or rented space.
 You might inadvertently injure someone while not at home.
 If there is a lawsuit and the judge says you owe, this is when personal liability coverage would come into play.

-Bear in mind that many policies contain some fine print which excludes injury to others due to illegal activity.
+Bear in mind that many policies contain some fine print that excludes injury to others due to illegal activity.
 So, if you injure someone while you’re robbing a bank and they sue you, you aren’t likely to have coverage for that claim.

 Riders and Endorsements

 While personal property coverage and liability coverage are the primary coverage areas for a renters insurance policy, there are some limitations to those coverages.
 A rider or endorsement can often help fill the gaps in coverage, albeit at an additional cost.
 For example, “backup sewer and drain” is an important endorsement to consider because a claim related to this peril is not usually covered by a standard renters insurance policy.

 Losses for personal property can come about in many ways, all of which can happen to any of us.
 A burst pipe, a fire, theft, or vandalism are just some perils addressed by a renters insurance policy.
 Because a renters policy does not cover the cost to rebuild the structure as a homeowners policy does, the annual cost is low, comparatively.
 You can usually purchase a renters insurance policy with basic coverage for about $100 per year.